Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 You

-I’ve noted the risk factors in the register.
-The commission is above benchmark and the family connection needs monitoring, but I don’t want to block a deal of this size without stronger evidence of actual wrongdoing.
+Risk factors noted in the register.
+Commission’s above benchmark, family connection needs monitoring.
+I don’t want to block a deal this size without stronger evidence.

 Helen Carr